Asifr001/Data-Analysis-in-Health-Care/README.md

 # Data-Analysis-in-Health-Care

 This project is dedicated to exploring the realm of healthcare through data-driven insights and analysis.
-The aim of this project is to leverage data science methodologies to understand, interpret, and derive meaningful conclusions from healthcare-related datasets.
+This project aims to leverage data science methodologies to understand, interpret, and derive meaningful conclusions from healthcare-related datasets.

-This project will discuss various problems and suggest answers related to these topics like:
+This project will start with basic statistical ideas and then step by step discuss various problems and suggest answers related to these topics:

 a.
 Randomization and study blindness; Outcome adaptive randomization; Sample size/power; Hypothesis testing vs. estimation